 The Amarok is produced in Argentina and is offered in a choice of 2.0-liter four-cylinder turbo-diesel engines.
-Volkswagen stuck to its familiar strengths delivering quality interior fit and finish, refinement and build quality.
+Volkswagen stuck to its familiar strengths delivering on quality interior fit and finish, refinement, and build quality.
 Initially, the Amarok showed no signs of what we call “common faults” but rather a mixture of smaller issues.
 Put it down to teething issues, which is pretty normal with the launch of any new model.

 The initial (SA) launch was a single variable vane turbo version that delivered 340NM of Torque and 90KW at 1750-2250rpm.
 This delivered astounding efficiency levels in its class by fitting the 2.0 diesel engine, which was uncommon for the class it was competing in.
 Most of its competitors sported 2.5 and 3.0L engines.
 It clearly wasn’t designed to break any land speed records with 100mph top speed and 13.7 second 0-62mph time.

 Later the same 2.0 engine was released with a Bi-Turbo engine delivering 400NM of Torque and 120KW with a 0-62MPH time of 11.1 seconds and a top speed of 112MPH.
 It wasn’t too long and the same BiTdi engine was upgraded to 132kw and 420NM.

 Engines were initially released with a 6-speed manual transmission.
-The 4Motion was a part-time four-wheel drive with selectable 4×4 and low-ratio transfer box for ultimate off-road capability.
+The 4Motion was a part-time four-wheel drive with a selectable 4×4 and a low-ratio transfer box for ultimate off-road capability.
 Later came the permanent 4WD or AWD 2.0 Auto 132kw 4Motion.
 And more recently, the 3.0 v6 beast delivers 165kw and 550NM with an over-boost function of 180kw and 580NM for a limited period of roughly 10 seconds.
 Good for killing Gti’s robot to robot and of course overtaking long trucks while towing your trailer, caravan, or boat… or all 3.

 EGR Valve Function